 Depending where you are in your school career, you could prep for college during the summer.

-That can include to take on some responsibilities that look good on an application, visit your university, or even do some dorm shopping.
+That can include taking on some responsibilities that look good on an application, visit your university, or even do some dorm shopping.

 This is one of my favorites!